Wondering how to make money from hyper-casual games?

 In the next section, I will list some of the metrics you should be tracking.

-As a bonus, I’m bringing you benchmarks for the top 25% of hyper-casual games in 2021 from GameIntel.
+As a bonus, I’m bringing you benchmarks for the top 25% of hyper-casual games from GameIntel.

-Hyper casual games aren’t built to keep players for days and months.
-However, you should aim to keep them long enough to make some money off them.
+Traditional hyper-casual games aren’t built to keep players for days and months.
+However, you should aim to keep them long enough to monetize them.

 Day 1 retention is of crucial importance here.